utwente-interaction-lab/MQTT-Communication/README.md

 When everything is up to date you have to install the mosquitto broker which can be done with the following command
 - ```sudo apt install mosquitto mosquitto-clients```

+Now to makes sure mosquitto can be accessed by other devices use the command '''sudo nano /etc/mosquitto/mosquitto.conf''' in the terminal.
+A command line editor will open in this file add the following line:
+- listener 1883 0.0.0.0
+1883 is the network port where you can find the broker.
+You can change this if you want, but it is not neccesary.
+The seccond part tells mosquitto to listen to divices with all sorts of ip.
+Not only its own.

 At the moment you have setup the MQTT client to know what IP it has on the network the following command can be used;
 -```sudo ifconfig```
 The IP is most likely something like 192.168.x.xxx